 - The skater must be safely REMOVED from the ice and evaluated onsite with standard emergency management principles, including consideration of cervical spine injury.

 - The skater must seek medical attention expediently and be assessed by a qualified medical professional (physician, physical therapist, athletic therapist) with experience in the assessment and management of concussion injury.
-If no healthcare provider is available on site (including international events) and the skater is exhibiting one or more of the symptoms listed in Appendix A (must be assessed by the coach and/or team leader), the skater must be transferred to an Emergency Department or Urgent Care assessment center.
+If no healthcare provider is available on site (including international events) and the skater is exhibiting one or more of the symptoms listed under Concussion Symptoms above (must be assessed by the coach and/or team leader), the skater must be transferred to an Emergency Department or Urgent Care assessment center.

 - The skater should not be left alone following a concussion injury and should be monitored for deterioration over the initial few hours following the injury.